param087/tic-tac-toe-using-ReactJs/README.md

 ## To Run
  ### $npm start
-          It will start the node on the port 3000 and you can access app using url http://localhost:3000
+          It will start the node on the port 3000 and you can access app using url http://localhost:3000 if this not work then
+     run following command
+     $npm install -g create-react-app
+     $create-react-app my-app
+     and empty the src folder and replace the src of ths repository and run
+     $npm start

 ## screenshots of game
   ![image](https://github.com/param087/tic-tac-toe-using-ReactJs/blob/master/images/tic-tac-toe1.png)